Criminal traffic violation are usually categorized into three sections: infractions, misdemeanors and felonies.

 These are only a few of the potential reasons that a police officer could charge someone with a traffic misdemeanor.
 In many cases, these same reasons could also be used to charge a person with a felony traffic offense.

 Felony traffic offenses are the most serious of criminal traffic offenses.
 If convicted of a felony charge you could face jail time in a state prison, large fines, and the future loss of driving privileges.
 Additional or substitute punishments could also be put into place.

-Some of the more common traffic felonies include:
+Some of the more common felony traffic violations include:

 - Hit and run or leaving the scene of an accident